Geosb/scrape-clean-aggreggate-data/README.md

-This repo is to demonstrate data scraping, cleaning, aggregation and pushing.
+This repo is to demonstrate data scraping, cleaning, aggregation, pushing data and machine learning.